nautobot/nautobot/nautobot/docs/plugins/development.md

 $ poetry install
 ```

-Once the Python package being developed is installed, add the plugin to the plugin configuration for Nautobot:
+Once the plugin has been installed, add it to the plugin configuration for Nautobot:

 ```python
 PLUGINS = ["animal_sounds"]